qiskit-community/qdc-challenges-2024/README.md

 # IBM Quantum Developer Conference 2024

-Welcome to the **IBM Quantum Developer Conference 2024!** To ensure you have the best challenge experience possible, please follow the preparation steps outlined in this GitHub README before the event.
+Welcome to the IBM Quantum Developer Conference 2024!
+These challenges are designed to test your quantum computing skills using the Qiskit product features announced during QDC.
+The competition spans three days and features two challenge tracks.

+## Contest Rules

+Please carefully review [the contest rules](./contest_rules.md) to ensure a smooth competition experience.

 ## Installation and Setup

+To ensure you have the best challenge experience possible, please follow the preparation steps outlined in this GitHub README before the event.
 Please bring a laptop that can connect to the internet, as laptops will not be provided at the venue.

 ### Set up your IBM Quantum Platform Account
 If you haven't already, create an account at the [IBM Quantum login page](https://quantum.ibm.com/login). **Be sure to sign up with the same email you used for event registration.** Your account will be linked to a specific [instance](https://docs.quantum.ibm.com/guides/instances) (in the form `hub/group/project`) for access to IBM Quantum services, and all attendees will be added to this instance for the conference.